Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Related Work

 \section{Related Work}

-Hanson \cite{Hanson2005Perspectives} is among the first researchers to focus on stability and show analyzing individuals' stability requires also analyzing their mobility.
-Through an empirical example centered on the relationship between entrepreneurship and place, he propose explicitly considering locational stability requires examining stability and mobility in tandem, since spatiotemporal dynamics involved.
-Based on this idea, James et al. \cite{Bagrow2012Mesoscopic} concentrate on detailed substructures and spatiotemporal flows of mobility to show that individual mobility is dominated by small groups of frequently visited, dynamically close locations, forming primary "habitats" capturing typical daily activity.
-While many other works \cite{Ma20131}, \cite{Noulas2012A}, \cite{Uppoor2014Generation}, \cite{Veloso2011Sensing} choose a perspective on large-scale mobility about urban human beings, vehicles or taxis.
+The concepts of stability and mobility of travel patterns are opposite but relevant.
+With the regard of the travel pattern analysis, the mobility tends to reflect the variations of passengers' travel patterns, while the stability characterizes the steadiness of patterns over a period of time.
+Hanson \cite{Hanson2005Perspectives} was among the first researchers to focus on stability analysis and stated that analyzing individuals' stability also requires analyzing their mobility.
+Through an empirical example centered on the relationship between entrepreneurship and place, he explicitly proposed that considering locational stability requires examining stability and mobility in tandem, since spatiotemporal dynamics involved.
+Based on this idea, James et al. \cite{Bagrow2012Mesoscopic} concentrated on detailed substructures and spatiotemporal flows of mobility to show that individual mobility is dominated by small groups of frequently visited, dynamically close locations, forming primary "habitats" capturing typical daily activity.
+While many other works \cite{Ma20131}, \cite{Noulas2012A}, \cite{Uppoor2014Generation}, \cite{Veloso2011Sensing} chose a perspective on large-scale mobility about urban human beings, vehicles or taxis.